-- 1. In the Content Editor, edit the item.

-- 2. Click the Security tab.

-- 3. In the Presets group, click a security preset command.
+- 1. In the Content Editor, select the item. - 2.
+In the Content Editor, click the Security tab. - 3.
+In the Content Editor, on the Security tab, in the Presets group, click a security preset command.
 Sitecore copies the access rights defined in the Security Preset field of the security preset definition item to the selected item.